 The 2018 midterms could change the political and strategic calculus yet again.
 Rising deficits will force discussions of the United States’ fiscal health into the mainstream again, but a Democratic House will not likely seek to fund defense at the expense of social spending, while a Republican Senate will presumably not be open to any tax increases.
 And even if Republicans had retained a majority in the House, there would still be uncertainty because Congress would have to confront the same difficult scenario: how to sustain higher defense spending with a worsening fiscal outlook in general.
 Any electoral outcome would raise questions about the future trajectory of the defense budget and how to pay for the United States’ national security needs—as well as how to prioritize those needs.

-On November 20, the Foreign Policy program at Brookings will host a discussion involving experts in American politics, the federal budget, and national security strategic priorities.
-Following their conversation, panelists will take audience questions.
+On November 20, the Foreign Policy program at Brookings hosted a discussion involving experts in American politics, the federal budget, and national security strategic priorities.
+Following their conversation, panelists took audience questions.

 President - Adaptive Strategies, LLC